 Issuing limits raised for Singapore government securities and treasury bills

-THE issuing limits for government securities and treasury bills have been raised to meet Central Provident Fund (CPF) needs and cater to growing investor demand, with Parliament having voted to authorise this on Tuesday.
+THE issuing limits for government securities and treasury bills have been raised to meet Central Provident Fund (CPF) needs and cater to growing investor demand, with Parliament voting to authorise this on Tuesday.

-A new tool will also let the government issue treasury bills on an ad-hoc basis for short-term cashflow management.
+A new tool will also allow the ad-hoc issuing of treasury bills for short-term cash flow management.

-The government may now borrow up to S$960 billion via the issuance of government securities, an increase of S$270 billion from the earlier S$690 billion limit.
+The government may now borrow up to S$960 billion via the issuance of government securities, an increase of S$270 billion from the previous S$690 billion limit.

-It is also authorised to issue up to S$105 billion in treasury bills, an increase of S$45 billion from the previous S$60 billion limit.
-Both new limits are expected to last five years, till 2025.
+It may also issue up to S$105 billion in treasury bills, an increase of S$45 billion from the previous S$60 billion limit.
+The new limits are expected to last five years, till 2025.

-Moving the relevant motions in Parliament, Second Minister for Finance Lawrence Wong highlighted that these increases "are for specific market development and operational needs purposes, and not to cover the government's fiscal shortfall".

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg